-Umbrellas also have some extra benefits that you don’t get with all of the other options:
+Patio umbrellas also have some extra benefits that you don’t necessarily get with the other options:

-- some umbrellas have lights* installed in them, making them useful at night as well as during the day.
-These plug-in kind are great because you know they will always turn on.
+- Some umbrellas have lights* installed in them, making them useful at night as well as during the day.
+The plug-in kind are great because you know they will always turn on.

-For a more permanent shade option that covers patios close to the house, awnings work well.
+For a more permanent option that provides coverage close to the house, awnings work well.

-I don’t have experience with these at my house, but I stayed at the Beverley Hills Hilton for a conference a couple of years ago and fell in love with the black and white striped canopies outside their pool rooms.
+I don’t have experience with these at my home, but I stayed at the Beverley Hills Hilton for a conference a couple of years ago and fell in love with the black and white striped awnings outside their pool rooms.

-If I had a place for them, I would install one of these blue and white striped awnings* over the patio in my backyard.
-They are also retractable so you can let the sun shine in when you want it to.
+If I had a place for them, I would install one of these retractable awnings* over the deck at the back of my house.

 10 | Plant Trees